-• Counsellors
+• Counsellors or study advisors

 6. Advice and supervision

 The university offers the students advice and supervision in many forms.
 Some forms of study supervision, such as a mentor or tutor system, are closely related to the study programme and vary per programme.
 Information on this is available on the faculty websites.